alan-turing-institute/repro-catalogue/README.md

 Hashing tells you whether something is the same, or different.
 It cannot tell you if something is almost the same.
 If your analysis is non-deterministic, you will be getting a different hash every time.
 To deal with this, we recommend setting a random seed.
 Whatever language you're using should be able to provide you with documentation on how to do this.

+## Contributing

+🚧 This repository is always a work in progress and everyone is encouraged to help us build something that is useful to the many. 🚧

+Everyone is asked to follow our [code of conduct](CODE_OF_CONDUCT.md) and to checkout our [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## Contributors ✨